crumbdotco/.github/profile/README.md

 You can download crumbify via the [Google Play Store](placeholder) and [Apple App Store](placeholder).
 Apart from that we are working on a website on which you can view your statistics too, [placeholder](placeholder).
 Keep in mind that the site is still in development and not finished yet.

-## Contributing & support

-You can contribute by translating the mobile application to more languages [here](placeholder, APP LANGUAGE TRANSLATIONHERE).

-We also have a support documentation over at [PLACEHOLDER](PLACEHOLDER).

 ## Communities & socials
 > Make sure to follow and join the crumb communities!